Business Administration with Media (MBA)

 Where you'll study

-We're an AACSB International accredited Business School with a clear purpose: to make a difference in the communities of Wales and the world.
+We’re an AACSB International and AMBA-accredited Business School with a clear mission: to make a positive impact in the communities of Wales and the world.

 We provide a scholarly environment to help you acquire both the knowledge and skills needed to enter your chosen area of the media.